Parenting Support and Strategies

 How to initiate or access services:

-Call the Exchange Family Center’s office at 919-403-8249, visit the Family Support Program website for additional information, or fill out a referral form here: www.exchangefamilycenter.org/referrals
+Call the Exchange Family Center’s office at 919-403-8249, visit exchangefamilycenter.org/parents-caregivers/family-support-program for additional information, or fill out a referral form here: exchangefamilycenter.org/referrals.

 Network of peer support for families of children with special needs, led by parents with lived experience.